BLUE HORIZON, BOOK 4

 “Aw, c’mon,” the girl prompted.
 “Surely a capable guy like you can remember something as easy as this.”
 She leaned forward onto the handlebars of the bike and looked up at him with a coaxing smile.
 Max swallowed and nodded.

-The girl gave him a few instructions when he climbed on, and then walked along beside him with one hand on his arm and another on his seat.
+The girl gave him a few instructions when he climbed on, and then walked along beside him with one hand on his arm and another on his seat just above his tail flap.
 Max wobbled as he tried to find his balance and felt completely unsafe sitting atop two thin wheels without anything for lateral balance.
 Tanis had once teased him about something called training wheels, but he now began to wonder if he should swallow his pride and request them.

 The girl coaxed him with words of encouragement, and soon he was able to pedal along beside her with her hands only marginally on his tail.
 She worked patiently with him back and forth along the sidewalk in front of her stand, and soon to his delight, Max found himself actually riding the bike alone without much difficulty.
 She’d been right.
 Although it had been over a year, it was coming back to him.